cherrypy/cherrypy/sphinx/source/basics.rst

 Play along with your other loggers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Your application may aobviously already use the :mod:`logging` module to trace application level messages.
+Your application may obviously already use the :mod:`logging` module to trace application level messages.
 CherryPy will not interfere with them as long as your loggers are explicitely named.
 This would work nicely: